 There nothing better than having the tension massaged out of the body after days of temple hopping.
 Lila Massage, with parlours through out Old Town, offers good and intense massages at reasonable prices.
-With complementary tea before and after the session, english speaking masseuses and clean beds.
+With complimentary tea before and after the session, English speaking masseuses and clean beds.

-Lila’s social responsibility is also deserves praise, as the parlour offers post-release employment to graduates from the Chiang Mai women’s prison massage training program.
+Lila’s social responsibility is also deserved praise, as the parlour offers post-release employment to graduates from the Chiang Mai women’s prison massage training program.

 319 Mun Mueang Road • ££